Mychael Urban: Radio

 Mychael has been a fixture on local Bay Area radio since 2002, first with KNBR and then 95.7 The Game.
 He hosted KNBR's weekend edition of "SportsPhone 680" before and after every San Francisco Giants broadcast from 2007 thru 2010.
-In 2011, Urban was replaced full-time by Marty Lurie, who was hired part-time in 2010, in part because Urban’s work writing and TV work for CSNBA prevented him from hosting his pre- and post-game radio shows during the Giants’ postseason run, which culminated in the team’s first World Series title since moving to the West Coast from New York for the start of the 1958 season.
+In 2011, Urban was replaced full-time by Marty Lurie, who was hired part-time in 2010, in part because Urban's work writing and TV work for CSNBA prevented him from hosting his pre- and post-game radio shows during the Giants’ postseason run, which culminated in the team's first World Series title since moving to the West Coast from New York for the start of the 1958 season.
 KNBR brought Urban back after the 2011 All-Star break, but he left for more regular air time at The Game shortly thereafter.
 While at The Game, he frequently co-hosted “The Wheelhouse" with John Lund, who now works for KNBR, and was a regular part-time host and co-host, filling in when needed in every time slot.
-Urban also hosted "Inside the Bigs" every weekend during the baseball season from 2011-2019.
+Urban also hosted "Inside the Bigs" every weekend during the baseball season from 2011 to 2019.

 "Aces" Book

-Mychael is the author of the book "Aces: The Last Season on the Mound with the Oakland A's Big Three: Tim Hudson, Mark Mulder and Barry Zito.”
+Mychael was the author of the book "Aces: The Last Season on the Mound with the Oakland A's Big Three: Tim Hudson, Mark Mulder and Barry Zito.”
 It was published and released by Wiley & Sons in March 2005 and made the San Francisco Chronicle Best-Seller list.

 Personal

 Urban spent the summer of 1998 as the pitching coach for the Slovakian National Baseball Team, which finished fifth at the European Championships in Hull, England.
-The team had never before finished higher than 13th in a major international competition, and under Urban’s leadership, Slovakia’s pitching staff had the lowest team ERA in the tournament.
-Urban also has coached at the high school and youth levels, and from 2010-2017 provided pitching lessons for children ages 6–18.
-Mychael was born in San Francisco, grew up in Redwood City, and currently lives in Houston.
+The team had never before finished higher than 13th in a major international competition, and under Urban's leadership, Slovakia's pitching staff had the lowest team ERA in the tournament.
+Urban also has coached at the high school and youth levels, and from 2010 to 2017 provided pitching lessons for children ages 6–18.
+Mychael was born in San Francisco, grew up in Redwood City, and later lived in Houston.
 In October 2012, he left full-time media to work for Generations Healthcare, for whom he was a licensed Nursing Home Administrator, running Skilled Nursing facilities in Daly City and San Jose.
 In August 2017 he left the healthcare industry in an effort to return to full-time media work.